EchoAppsTeam/js-sdk/docs/guides/overview/README.md

 ### Echo Loader - Simplified dependency loading to reduce script conflicts and redundancies

-In order to minimize the footprint of JavaScript files on a given page (particularly important for SEO and mobile web) and avoid script conflicts the JS SDK provides a class which contains the logic for downloading appropriate JS and CSS dependencies (as described in the Component Manifest) on the fly ([learn more](#!/api/Echo.Loader)).
+In order to minimize the footprint of JavaScript files on a given page (particularly important for SEO and mobile web) and avoid script conflicts the JS SDK provides a class which contains the logic for downloading appropriate JS and CSS dependencies (as described in the Component Manifest) on the fly ({@link Echo.Loader learn more}).

 ## Other Features